springbov/tee-clc-tfs/README.md

 ### Usage example

+#### Synchronous commands

+> All commands excepted **checkout** and **status** are executed synchronously.
+> From version 1.4, they will all become asynchonous to be able to catch original output errors.

-To execute recursively get latest files within D:\MyBranch\MyProject, admitting that this project is source-versionned via TFS, you could write the following code :
+To recursively get latest files within D:\MyBranch\MyProject and D:/MyOtherProject/MyOtherBranch, admitting that this project is source-versionned via TFS, you could write the following code :